timoxley/get/Readme.md

 properties without need of anonymous wrappers.

 ### Convoluted description:
-Takes a property name, `prop` and returns a function, that takes an object of any type, and returns the value of `prop` on that object.
-If `prop` is a method, the returned value with be the result of evaluating that method.
+Takes a property name, `prop` along with any number of additional arguments, and returns a function, that takes an object of any type, and returns the value of `prop` on that object.
+If `prop` is a method, the returned value with be the result of evaluating that method, passing in the the additional arguments.

 ## Installation